Every other modern state has universal health care. How many Americans have to die before we have health care for all in the United States?

 Nursing homes and hospitals have been hard hit by the pandemic.
 Nursing homes are projected to lose $94 billion over 2020 and 2021.
 Nursing homes and hospitals are taking care of those who are the most vulnerable in this crisis.

-And yet nursing homes and hospitals have been left out of the most recent stimulus bill which was passed at the end of February 2021.
+And yet nursing homes and hospitals have been left out of recent stimulus bills.
 Now they are trying to convince the Senate to give them an additional infusion of funding in its version of its $2 trillion relief bill.

 Last year, Congress poured $178 billion into the Provider Relief Fund to help hospitals, nursing homes and other health care providers pay for coronavirus-related expenses.
 The pandemic continues to be a source of financial drain for hospitals.